 Working with lighting specialists Speirs and Major, Churchman Thornhill Finch have created a 24/7 environment which can be used by the student community as a place of both study and relaxation.
 The space is fully inclusive in terms of accessibility with multilevel circulation a major part of the design, a strategy that led to the introduction of a new pedestrian bridge.
 The design embraces current technology it is fully wi-fi enabled and incorporates energy generating paving as a means of recharging mobile devices.
 It has strong biodiversity credentials, including a purpose designed Swift Tower by 51Architecture.
 The scheme includes a subterranean café designed by Associated Architects.

-Short office name: Churchman Thornhill Finch
+Landscape Architect: Churchman Thornhill Finch

 Collaborators: Willmott Dixon (Contractor), Arup (Structural Engineer), Associated Architects (Café Architects), CSA Excology (Ecologist), Bramhall 1840 (Furniture)